vipulPanchal01/CatFacts/README.md

-# Get random facts about cats by just clicking on # generate button
+# Get random facts about cats by just clicking on # generate button.